microsoft/api-guidelines/Guidelines.md

 The spirit behind CORS is to avoid preflight for any simple cross-domain requests that old non-CORS-capable browsers were able to make.
 All other requests require preflight.

-A request is "simple" and avoids preflight if its method is GET, HEAD or POST, and if it doesn't contain any request headers besides Accept, Accept-Language and Content-Language.
+A request is "simple" and avoids preflight if its method is GET, HEAD, or POST, and if it doesn't contain any request headers besides Accept, Accept-Language, and Content-Language.
 For POST requests, the Content-Type header is also allowed, but only if its value is "application/x-www-form-urlencoded," "multipart/form-data" or "text/plain."
 For any other headers or values, a preflight request will happen.

 ### 8.2.
 Service guidance
- At minimum, services MUST:
+ At a minimum, services MUST:
 - Understand the Origin request header that browsers send on cross-domain requests, and the Access-Control-Request-Method request header that they send on preflight OPTIONS requests that check for access.
 - If the Origin header is present in a request:
   - If the request uses the OPTIONS method and contains the Access-Control-Request-Method header, then it is a preflight request intended to probe for access before the actual request.
 Otherwise, it is an actual request.
 For preflight requests, beyond performing the steps below to add headers, services MUST perform no additional processing and MUST return a 200 OK.
 For non-preflight requests, the headers below are added in addition to the request's regular processing.
   - Add an Access-Control-Allow-Origin header to the response, containing the same value as the Origin request header.
-Note that this requires services to dynamically generate the header value.
+Note that this requires services to generate the header value dynamically.
 Resources that do not require cookies or any other form of [user credentials][cors-user-credentials] MAY respond with a wildcard asterisk (*) instead.
 Note that the wildcard is acceptable here only, and not for any of the other headers described below.
   - If the caller requires access to a response header that is not in the set of [simple response headers][cors-simple-headers] (Cache-Control, Content-Language, Content-Type, Expires, Last-Modified, Pragma), then add an Access-Control-Expose-Headers header containing the list of additional response header names the client should have access to.
   - If the request requires cookies, then add an Access-Control-Allow-Credentials header set to "true."
-  - If the request was a preflight request (see first bullet), then the service MUST:
+  - If the request was preflight (see the first bullet), then the service MUST:
     - Add an Access-Control-Allow-Headers response header containing the list of request header names the client is permitted to use.
 This list need only contain headers that are not in the set of [simple request headers][cors-simple-headers] (Accept, Accept-Language, Content-Language).
-If there are no restrictions on headers the service accepts, the service MAY simply return the same value as the Access-Control-Request-Headers header sent by the client.
+If there are no restrictions on headers the service accepts, the service MAY return the same value as the Access-Control-Request-Headers header sent by the client.
     - Add an Access-Control-Allow-Methods response header containing the list of HTTP methods the caller is permitted to use.

 Add an Access-Control-Max-Age pref response header containing the number of seconds for which this preflight response is valid (and hence can be avoided before subsequent actual requests).
 Note that while it is customary to use a large value like 2592000 (30 days), many browsers self-impose a much lower limit (e.g., five minutes).